Systemic Change

 Create an educational success experience that would motivate district to provide an array of options for all students to continue their computer science education in high school, and

-Create a district Computer Science Stakeholder Council, composed of district and school leaders/staff to participate in monthly meetings supporting the development of a sustainable and equitable middle school to high school computer science pathway.
+Create a district Computer Science Stakeholder Council, composed of district and school leaders/staff to participate in monthly meetings supporting the development of a sustainable middle school to high school computer science pathway.

-Systemic Change to Improve Equity in Computer Science Student Achievement addresses four systemic problems challenging the growth and equity of CS in K-12 education:
+Systemic Change to Improve Computer Science Student Achievement addresses four systemic problems challenging the growth of CS in K-12 education:

 PROBLEM #1